Questions?

 Clery Act Policy

-As part of its commitment to provide “an environment . . . sustained by those moral virtues which characterize the life and teachings of the Son of God” (BYU Mission Statement), the university strives to create a campus environment that is safe and adheres to all federal campus safety laws, including
+As part of its commitment to provide “an environment . . . sustained by those moral virtues which characterize the life and teachings of the Son of God” (BYU Mission Statement), the university strives to create a safe campus environment and adhere to all federal campus safety laws, including

 • Missing Person Procedures, 20 U.S.C. § 1092(j)